 We meet every couple of months to discuss what we need to do.
 We have regular "work" events that anyone can join in, and other fun events such Bat Walks, and a Wildlife Detective day.

-The park has a long and interesting history and we are proud to look after it today.
+The park has a long and interesting history and we are very proud to look after it today.
 Our chairperson, Gill Davies, has put together a history of the park which is available to buy at the Visitor Information Centre at the Storey Institute for a very reasonable price.